-Byte(s) Mnemonic Description 0 CRC Message CRC 1 MSG Message ID - each data message block is comprised of multiple messages, this will be a 1 for Data Message 1 2 BLK Message block ID - increments with each transmitted message block and wraps at 0xFF 3 - 4 FLT Float ID (apf9a controller serial number) 5 PRF Profile number (wraps to 0 from 255) 6 LEN Number of TSP samples in this message block 7 - 8 STATUS Same as the Test Message 1 Status word (see above) 9 TELONICS This byte records the state of 8 status bits for the Telonics PTT] 10 CP The current pressure [centibars] as recorded during the creation of each argos message block.
+Byte(s) Mnemonic Description 0 CRC Message CRC 1 MSG Message ID - each data message block is comprised of multiple messages, this will be a 1 for Data Message 1 2 BLK Message block ID - increments with each transmitted message block and wraps at 0xFF 3 - 4 FLT Float ID (apf9a controller serial number) 5 PRF Profile number (wraps to 0 from 255) LEN Number of TSP samples in this message block STATUS Same as the Test Message 1 Status word (see above) 9 TELONICS This byte records the state of 8 status bits for the Telonics PTT] 10,11 SP The surface pressure [centibars] as recorded just prior to the descent to the park depth.
+12 CP The current pressure [centibars] as recorded during the creation of each argos message block.
 Each distinct copy of argos message #1 contains a new pressure measurement.
-11,12 SP The surface pressure [centibars] as recorded just prior to the descent to the park depth 13 SPP The piston position [counts] recorded when the surface-detection algorithm terminated.
-14 PPP2 The piston position [counts] recorded at time that the park phase of the mission cycle terminated.
-15 PPP The piston position [counts] recorded at the time that the last deep-descent phase terminated.
+13 SPP The piston position [counts] recorded when the 2224 surface-detection algorithm terminated.
+14 PPP2 The piston position [counts] recorded at time that 1.5 DDD the park phase of the mission cycle terminated.
+15 PPP The piston position [counts] recorded at the time 16 10 CDE41 that the last deep-descent phase terminated.
 16 - 19 SBE41 This long-word records the state of 32 status bits specifically related to the SBE41.
-Individual bits can be accessed with an appropriate bit-mask.
-20 VQ The quiescent battery voltage [counts] measured when the park phase of the profile cycle terminated.
-21 IQ The quiescent battery current [counts] measured when the park phase of the profile cycle terminated.
-22 VSBE The battery voltage [counts] measured when the SBE41 The battery voltage [counts] measured when the SBE41 terminated.
-23 ISBE The battery current [counts] measured when the SBE41 sampled after the park phase of the profile cycle terminated.
+Individual bits 20 VO can be accessed with an appropriate bit-mask.
+The quiescent battery voltage [counts] measured when 20 VQ the park phase of the profile cycle terminated.
+21 IQ The quiescent battery current [counts] measured when 21 IQ the park phase of the profile cycle terminated.
+22 VSBE The battery voltage [counts] measured when the SBE41 22 VSBL The battery voltage [counts] measured when the SBE41 terminated.
+23 ISBE The battery current [counts] measured when the SBE41 , sampled after the park phase of the profile cycle terminated.
 24 VHPP The battery voltage [counts] measured just prior to then end of the initial extension of the buoyancy pump at the start of the profile phase of the profile cycle.
 25 IHPP The battery current [counts] measured just prior to then end of the initial extension of the buoyancy pump at the start of the profile phase of the profile cycle.
 26 VAP The battery voltage [counts] measured during the most recent period when the air pump was activated.
 27 IAP The battery current [counts] measured during the most recent period when the air pump was activated 28 PAP The number of 6-second pulses of the air pump required to inflate the air bladder 29 - 30 VSAP The integrated measure (Volt-Sec) of the volume of air pumped during the telemetry cycle.
 31 NA Not used (0xff).
 Present only if a 20-bit argos id is used.